Alternative cancer treatment options

 Alternative or complementary?

 Another problem with definition - the difference in reality is a very fine line.
-HIFU and localized hyperthermia is clearly an alternative to prostate cancer surgery.
-Photodynamic Therapy could be used with orthodox medicine, but if it maximizes its potential it might replace some of them.
+HIFU and localised hyperthermia is clearly an alternative to prostate cancer surgery.
+Photodynamic Therapy could be used with orthodox medicine, but if it maximises its potential it might replace some of them.
 Hyperbaric Oxygen Therapy has research on it as a complement to radiotherapy in reducing side-effects, but no research (despite claims to the opposite) on its use as a direct treatment alternative.

 The Inconsistent world of ´Science-based Medicine´